MISP/MISP-RPM/README.md

 This RPMs work with a clean Red Hat installation.
 There are no external repositories like EPEL, Remi PHP or others needed.
 They only rely on optional official RHEL repositories and software collections - you'll obviously need a valid RedHat subscription attached.

+If you want to use a full fletched MISP version with all available features like misp-modules, see [https://github.com/amuehlem/MISP-RPM/](amuehlem/MISP-RPM/).
+For this installation you'll need additional external repositories like EPEL and Remi PHP.

 ## Install

 See [INSTALL8.md](INSTALL8.md) for this specific RPM install on RedHat and refer